 Plus, as the author of some interesting works on human nature, you’ll discover some of Barbara’s most powerful insights about altruism and memory that you won’t soon forget.

-Here is the transcript of the interview as a PDF for printing and future reference and you can read the text in full below.
+You can read the transcript in full below.
 Plus, please be sure register for the next free session of Barbara’s popular course, Learning How To Learn and make sure to follow her on Amazon for the latest news about her incredible books.

 How A Former Math Flunky Changed Her Brain